Arranging Your Flights

 You will need a passport that will be valid for at least six months beyond the dates of your program for all travel to the British Virgin and Leeward Islands.
 US citizens can find downloadable passport application and other helpful information on the State Department website.
 It’s a good idea to make a copy of your passport to keep at home while you are traveling in the Caribbean (or anywhere else).

 Visitors from some countries will also be required to have a visa for entry.
-Check the websites below if you are unsure whether or not you need a visa: For all programs click here.
-For Delta programs, also click here.
+For all programs, except Delta, check the website here if you are unsure whether or not you need a visa.
+For Delta programs, click here.

 If you have any additional questions regarding travel arrangements for your teen, please call our New York office at 800-321-0994 or 631-754-2202.